gabedenmark/Fullstack_Application_Dev_Capstone_Project/README.md

    ```bash
    ibmcloud ce application create --name sentianalyzer --image us.icr.io/${SN_ICR_NAMESPACE}/senti_analyzer --registry-secret icr-secret --port 5000
    ```
-   - Obtain the URL and add to .env file, which is inside the folder djangoapp (you must add / backslash)
+   - Obtain the URL and add to .env file, which is inside the folder djangoapp (you must append / slash)
    - Make sure there is a space between sentiment_analyzer_url and = in your .env file.
    ```bash
    backend_url =your backend url